xma711/notebook/linux/small_computer/beaglebone_black/README.md

 One problem is that the xbee dongle is not detected and appear in the /dev/ttyUSB* list.

-The problem is solved by copy the firmware and modules folders to the respective positioins /usr/lib/firmware and /usr/lib/modules
+The problem is solved by copy the firmware and modules folders to the respective positions /usr/lib/firmware and /usr/lib/modules